reemim/starter-hugo-portfolio-theme/content/post/my-article-name/index.md

 lastmod: 2023-05-24T15:15:04Z
 featured: false
 draft: false
+# Allow users to comment on the page?
+# Requires commenting to be configured in `params.yaml`
+commentable: true

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.